ruby-rdf/rdf-n3/README.md

 Reasoning uses a Notation3 Algebra, similar to [SPARQL S-Expressions][].
 This implementation considers formulae to be patterns, which may be asserted on statements made in the default graph, possibly loaded from a separate file.
 The logical relationships are reduced to algebraic operators.

 ### Variables
-N3 Variables are introduced with @forAll, @forSome, or ?x.
-Variables reference URIs described in formulae, typically defined in the default vocabulary (e.g., ":x").
-Existential variables are replaced with an allocated RDF::Node instance.
-Universal variables are replaced with a RDF::Query::Variable instance.
+N3 Variables are introduced with `@forAll`, `@forSome`, or `?x`.
+Variables reference URIs described in formulae, typically defined in the default vocabulary (e.g., `":x"`).
+Existential variables are replaced with an allocated `RDF::Node` instance.
+Universal variables are replaced with a `RDF::Query::Variable` instance.
 For example, the following N3 generates the associated statements:

     @forAll <#h>. @forSome <#g>. <#g> <#loves> <#h> .